harmittaa/imandst-hackathon-ventilator-docs/README.md

-# Recommendations for makers of emergency ventilators in México
+# Getting started information for makers of last resort emergency ventilators in México

 This document is intended for makers in Mexico who want to participate in the creation of last resort ventilators to help the medical institutions fight the COVID-19 pandemic.
 There are not enough ventilators available and thus there will likely be a need for these last resort devices at some point.